whaleen/cf/_posts/2017-02-26-the-week-that-perished.markdown

   parallels to Rosa Parks, Joan of Arc, Charles Martel, Mahatma Gandhi, and maybe even the bra-burning feminists of the...
 ---

-LE PEN REFUSES TO WEAR HEADSCARF
+## Le Pen Refuses to wear a headscarf

-<p>In a bold ’n’ brilliant act of political theater that will undoubtedly draw parallels to Rosa Parks, Joan of Arc, Charles Martel, Mahatma Gandhi, and maybe even the bra-burning feminists of the...</p>
+In a bold ’n’ brilliant act of political theater that will undoubtedly draw parallels to Rosa Parks, Joan of Arc, Charles Martel, Mahatma Gandhi, and maybe even the bra-burning feminists...